 In Botswana, David Sibeko -- one of the three leaders of the Pan African Congress Party (PAC) -- was buried in exile on Sunday (1 July).

-In Botswana, David Sibeko -- one of the three leaders of the Pan African Congress Party (PAC) -- was buried in exile on Sunday (1 July).
+Background: In Botswana, David Sibeko -- one of the three leaders of the Pan African Congress Party (PAC) -- was buried in exile on Sunday (1 July).
 After spending seven months in detention for anti-apartheid activities, David Sibeko fled South Africa in 1963.
 But he continued his anti-apartheid stand in exile, eventually rising to the executive of the Pan African Congress...a party banned in South Africa.
 In the last years internal quarrelling developed in the PAC, climaxing in mid-June, when Sibeko was gunned down in Tanzania, Eighteen young South Africans including some PAC members, were charged with his murder.

 SYNOPSIS: PAC members demonstrated against David Sibeko's assasination before the funeral service.
 Sibeko's family and political colleagues, by bringing his body to Gaberone, were able to bury him only a few miles (kilometres) from the South African border.
 Two thousand mourners came from the townships of South Africa, and from all parts of Africa, Europe and North America.